masomj/milestone-project-3-CRUD/README.md

 I will use the standard font for this app, as it is a utilitarian app, not made to look amazing and slow down browsers
 ### Imagery

-In keeping with the minimalistic theme, there is no imagery throughout the app
+In keeping with the minimilistic theme, there is no imagery throughout the app
 ### Back-end design

 - The app is created using Python3 and a Flask framework to render the HTML pages.